How Can I Reduce Cholesterol Naturally? A Practical, Science-Backed Guide

 Soluble Fiber Works From the Inside Out

 Soluble fiber binds cholesterol in the digestive system and helps remove it from the body before it enters the bloodstream.
 Research shows that consuming 5-10 grams of soluble fiber per day can reduce LDL cholesterol by up to 10%.
+You can explore more on soluble fiber research.

 Foods rich in soluble fiber include: